Behind Somatic Waves

 Returning to the Body

-And what followed then was a slow, sometimes frustrating, and painstaking process of rebuilding my relationship with myself.
+What followed was a slow, sometimes frustrating, sometimes frustrating, and deeply humbling process of rebuilding my relationship with myself.
 I started with simple things, like allowing myself to just slow down.

-I began craving time in nature, I desperately felt the need to be grounded, quite literally, I wanted to be absorbed by the earth, by the greenery of spring sprouting around me.
-I think this was my bodys desperate call to finally start regulating my nervous system.
+I found myself craving nature, I desperately felt the need to be grounded, quite literally, I wanted to be absorbed by the earth, by the greenery of spring sprouting around me.

-And for the first time, in a very long time, I began to notice the connection between my internal state and my physical experience.
-I reflected on the last few years, and could clearly see how patterns or stress, overwhelm, anxiety and depression had showed up in my body and in my reality.
-I could feel a longing to connect with myself again, and with this also came a period of grieving the loss of myself, and I yearned to find and connect with her again.
-It was like learning how to walk again.
+For the first time in a long time, I began to notice the connection between my internal state and my physical experience.
+I could see how stress, anxiety, and emotional suppression had lived in my body, and taken over my thoughts.
+Alongside this awareness also came grief.
+I could see how far I had drifted from myself, and I yearned to re-connect with her again.

 So I set out to learn about the body’s own intelligence, becoming curious about how emotions and patterns lived within me, how to be present and listen to the subtle sign-language of my body, as I could now understand that lasting change couldn’t come from the mind alone.
 This was a lesson I learned when I found myself looping back into old patterns of self-destruction.
 But at least I was now aware of them.

-These realisations guided me toward practices that would later become cornerstones in my life, Somatic Awareness, Movement, Breathwork, and Energy Healing.
-At first, they were ways of remembering what safety, presence, and aliveness actually felt like.
+This led me toward practices that would become foundational in my life.
+Somatic awareness, movement, Breathwork, and energy-based work.
+They became ways to reconnect and remember.
 And as my body began to feel safer, I was relieved to realise the noise in my head had stopped.

 And piece by piece, I also began to remember and connect more deeply with earlier parts of myself, including younger experiences that had shaped how I experience and moved through the world, when I allowed my intuition to guide me.

-This became an important part of the process, and for the first time in years, I gave myself permission to awaken these dormant parts of me again, to trust where they might lead, even if I didn’t yet know the path.
-This also meant that the person I had become over the last decade or so, was about to be dismantled.
+This became an important part of the process, and for the first time in years, I gave myself permission to awaken dormant parts of me again, to trust where they might lead, even if I didn’t yet know the path.
+It also meant that the person I had become over the last decade or so, was about to be unraveled.

 Where the Paths Lead You

-I explored the unseen layers of our energetic bodies through Reiki, Angelic and Shamanic healing modalities.
-Something I have been drawn to, and fascinated by since a very young age.
-And memories of exploring energetic work back in my art days started coming back to me, a homecoming of a dear friend in it's own way.
+I explored the unseen layers of our energetic bodies, through Reiki, Angelic and Shamanic Healing modalities.
+Something I have been drawn to, and fascinated by, since a very young age.
+Memories started emerging, from when I had been gifted a crystal healing set as a teenager and had my mind blown from what I experienced, and the tingling sensations I could feel in my hands then, and now, was like homecoming of a dear friend.

-I also come to experience energetic work in a completely new way through Kundalini Yoga.
-I have practices many different type of lineages when it comes to yoga, but this for me was different.
+I also came to experience energetic work in a completely new, and unexpected way, through Kundalini Yoga.
+I have practices many different lineages when it comes to yoga, but this for me was different.
 The flowing kryas' took me by surprise, they were beautifully, and powerfully, incorporating chanting mantras and breathwork that allowed my body to release in a new way.
-I would be sitting in a meditative state, doing breath of fire, with tears flowing down my face without knowing why.
-But after each session I felt different, I could feel my energy moving in me and around me, it was a new sensation and I quickly became addicted and curious.
+In classes I found myself sitting in a meditative state, doing breath of fire, with tears flowing down my face and no idea why.
+Each session seemed to provide me with exactly what I needed that day, sometimes I resisted and struggled hard, and other times I was in flow.
+All sessions were different, but they left the same sensations, my energy was moving, within me, through me and around me, and I quickly became addicted and curious.

-I got curious about the energetic connection between our bodies and emotions.
-Where the energetic meets the physical and emotional.
-This was not a new concept for me by any means, but kundalini yoga had open up my eyes to it in a new way.
-I dived into deeper studies about the nervous system and trauma responses, reading books, following podcasts and finally taking a course on trauma informed awareness in coaching.
-I was also fascinated by TCM and how emotions are intimately linked with our bodies, our organs and our physical health.
+I was fascinated by the energetic connection to emotions, and how emotions are intimately linked with our bodies, our organs and our physical health.
+This was not a new concept for me by any means, but kundalini yoga had open up my eyes in a new way.
+It brought me into deeper studies about the nervous system, patterns, shadows and trauma responses, reading books, following podcasts, until finally I found myself taking a course on trauma informed awareness in coaching.
 I could easily spend my life content with reading and studying these topics.

 The Science of Breath

-But part of this journey was also about getting to know myself, trusting in my own intuition, where was I being pulled.
-For a while I was contemplating taking a Kundalini Yoga Teacher training, but I realised that while I had a love for this beautiful modality, it was at core the Breathwork that pulled me in a different direction.
-To be honest, it was actually my partner who once brought up that I should do Breathwork once when I was talking about how I would one day love to host summer solstice retreats for women and she said I could even consider doing Breathwork.
-At the time I could not see how I would get to that point, it seemed unreachable and so far away.
+But part of this journey was also about getting to know myself, trusting in my own intuition, following where was I being pulled.
+For a while I was contemplating taking a Kundalini Yoga Teacher training, but I realised that while I had a love for this beautiful yoga, it was Breathwork that pulled me in a different direction.
+To be honest, a couple of years ago it was actually my partner who once brought up that I should do Breathwork, I was talking about how I would love to one day host a Summer Solstice retreat for women, and she said I should include doing Breathwork or Yoga.
+At the time it seemed so unreachable and so far away, how could I ever reach a point where this was my reality.

-During reathwork became a teacher that opened me up to the depths of emotions and states our bodies can travel to.
+Breathwork became a teacher that opened me up to the depths of emotions and states our bodies can travel to.
 Much like Kundalini had taught me, it was about tuning in and allowing ourselves to feel into our bodies, being present, observing and allowing.
-To get out of our minds and anchor in to ourselves without judgement.
+To get out of our minds and anchor into ourselves without judgement.
 How working with our physical bodies, and being grounded, help us to safely work through through layers of emotional blocks.
 And I learned that this is the actual key to unlocking our mind and consciousness to new levels.

 As I was completing my BW practitioner training, I was also already immersed in a new corporate job role.
 Who could've guessed.

-But I had been blessed with the time I needed to reset and regulate my nervous system, and find myself again.
-And this time, corporate life was different.
+But I had been blessed with the time I needed to reset, to regulate my nervous system, and find myself again.
+This time, corporate life was different.
 I felt in control of my body and emotions, how I experienced and reacted to a new environment and stress that comes with the job.
 During this new time in the corporate world, apart from completing and practicing Breathwork, I was still on a learning journey of wanting to understand how our experiences and emotions imprint on the body, how it shapes our patterns and even our health.

-This exploration also brought me to SpinalFlow, which felt like another missing piece in this puzzle.
+This continued exploration brought me to SpinalFlow, which felt like another missing piece in this puzzle.
 It was energy work but not from an external source like Reiki, but it focuses on working directly with the body’s own natural life force that flows through us.
-I attended an Immersive training where we were all our own practitioners and clients, an intense week of experiencing receiving SF and practice it on each other.
-I was truly in awe of of how amazing our bodies own intelligence is if given the right conditions, what I saw and experienced first hand I had not expected.
-Although I've always loved energy work like Reiki and other modalities, and still practice this, SF allowed for a new element which allows us to connect directly with the body, the web that is our nervous system which is deeply protected by our spinal cord.
+I attended an Immersive training retreat where we were all our own practitioners and clients, an intense week of experiencing receiving SF and practice it on each other.
+I was truly in awe of of how amazing our bodies own intelligence is if given the right conditions.
+I love how SF allows us to connect directly with the body, how our fingertips are like little magnets, drawn to the exact touch points that will connect with the nervous system and gently start moving energy which is deeply protected through our spine.

-This Immersion was a valuable experience for my own journey of healing trauma, and finding an even deeper connection to myself.
-It was during this Immersive experience where I finally met my wounded Inner Child, and allowed myself to feel her pain, to listen and understand.
+This Immersion was truly a mind altering experience for my own journey of healing trauma, and finding an even deeper connection to myself.
+It was here where I also finally met my wounded Inner Child, and allowed myself to feel her pain and finally release it.
+And it was during this Immersion, where I also experienced Kundalini Energy in a completely new and unexpected way.
+What I wittnessed and experienced during this week deserves a story of its own, and perhaps soon it will be shared.

 Finding what works for you

 It might seem like I have jumped from one modality to another, finding the next thing that will "heal" me.
-But all of this did not happen overnight, not even a few weeks or a few month.
+But all of this didn't happen overnight, not even a few weeks or a few month.
 The journey I am describing came through over a few years.
 I was not chasing the next "spiritual high", the next practitioner who would "fix me".
-(Although, I am familiar with this pattern)
+(Although, I am very familiar with this pattern and it is also part of the journey )

-Each step, and each layer matters, one by one they bring you closer to remembering who you already are, and the most important transformations happens in between the sessions, when our bodies are given the time and space to integrate and feel into the shifts that are occurring within us.
-This space, the in-between, is almost more important than the healing session itself, this is why it plays such an important role in my own work as a Somatic Practitioner, I know that sometimes we need support and for someone to hold space for us during the in-between.
+Each step, and each layer matters, one by one they bring you closer to remembering who you already are within, and the most important transformations happens in-between sessions.
+Yes, there might have been a big breakthrough, or a powerful release during a Somatic Energy work session, and that is amazing.
+But after that? what are you supposed to do then..
+Often these big moments start to fade like a dream as we go back to our regular routines and slip into the same patterns again.
+However, when our bodies, and minds, are given the space to integrate, to consciously reflect and feel what we have experienced, it allows change to start occurring within us.
+This space, the in-between, is almost more important than the healing session itself, this is also why it plays such an important role in my own work as a Somatic Practitioner.
+From my own experience, and thanks to amazing mentors, I know that we sometimes need someone else to hold space for us, and support us, during the in-between stage.

 Where I Am Today